Dnieper campaign (2022–present): Nestryha Island

 On 28 April 2024, Oleksandr Syrskyi reported that Ukrainian forces had captured Nestryha Island at the mouth of the Dnipro and advanced near the village of Veletenske in the Bilozerka settlement hromada.
 Dmytro Pletenchuk, a spokesman for the Operational Command South, stated that the liberation of the island would make counter-sabotage efforts easier.
 Control over the island would allow Ukraine to better control the waterways that both Ukrainian and Russian forces use, and was expected to relieve pressure on Krynky.
 Pletenchuk stated that a forward mortar base would be created on the island for fire control over the rest of the Dnipro mouth.
 Russian forces recaptured the island by 29 January 2025.

 2025

 In March 2025, Prokudin claimed that Russian troops were being regularly sent on high-casualty missions to seize a foothold on the right bank of the Dnieper.
 He suggested they were being ordered to force the river at any cost in order to reinforce Moscow's claim to the whole oblast, in advance of prospective U.S. Trump administration initiated peace negotiations.

+On 21 October 2025, Ukrainian intelligence claimed that 5,100 Russian soldiers had died in the Dnipro delta since January of that year, with some of them reportedly dying of starvation due to a lack of supplies.

+Kinburn

+On 8 June 2026, the Institute for the Study of War (ISW) reported that Russian forces are withdrawing from the Kinburn Spit.
+This was according to partisan group Atesh, who said that the 337th Guards Air Assault Regiment of the 104th Guards Air Assault Division were being redeployed to the "Zaporizhia sector" due to disrupted supplies as a result of Ukrainian attacks.
+Vladyslav Voloshyn, the spokesperson for the Operational Command South, said that the information was currently unconfirmed.

+On 25 June forces from Ukraine's 801st Special Marine Detachment installed a Ukrainian flag on the spit.